 Almond will also tell you how much data each device consumes.
 This feature can be very useful in helping you figure out if anyone is downloading too much and creating a bottleneck in your WiFi network.
 You can also see if your kids are consuming too much data during their bedtime.

 A complete set of supervision tools

 Here at Securifi, we believe that watching what kids see online and initiating a discussion with them is a better approach for parental controls than straight away blocking online content.
 Blocking websites creates incentives for kids to use other sources for accessing the Internet like an internet cafe or the cellular network.
-By putting these controls on the router you are able to cover all the devices on your network and easily manage them through our app.
+By putting these controls on the router parents are able to cover all the devices on their network and easily manage them through our app.